jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ## Rejected Queries and Malformed Responses

-Some authoritative nameservers respond with REJECTED or NOTIMP when queried for a resource record type they do not recognize.
-At least one authoritative resolver produces a malformed response (with the QR bit set to 0) when queried for unknown resource record types.
-Per RFC 1034, the correct response for unknown resource record types is NOERROR.
+Some authoritative nameservers respond with REJECTED or NOTIMP when queried for a Resource Record type they do not recognize.
+At least one authoritative resolver produces a malformed response (with the QR bit set to 0) when queried for unknown Resource Record types.
+Per RFC 1034, the correct response for unknown Resource Record types is NOERROR.

 ## Delegation to Private Nameservers

-Some domain name administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
+Some Domain Name administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
 A CA processing CAA records for such subdomains will receive SERVFAIL from its recursive resolver.
 The CA MAY interpret that as preventing issuance.
-Domain name administrators wishing to issue certificates for private domain names SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those domain names.
+Domain Name administrators wishing to issue certificates for private Domain Names SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those Domain Names.

 ## Bogus DNSSEC Responses

-Queries for CAA resource records are different from most DNS RR types, because a signed, empty response to a query for CAA RRs is meaningfully different from a bogus response.
+Queries for CAA Resource Records are different from most DNS RR types, because a signed, empty response to a query for CAA RRs is meaningfully different from a bogus response.
 A signed, empty response indicates that there is definitely no CAA policy set at a given label.
 A bogus response may mean either a misconfigured zone, or an attacker tampering with records.
-DNSSEC implementations may have bugs with signatures on empty responses that go unnoticed, because for more common resource record types like A and AAAA, the difference to an end user between empty and bogus is irrelevant; they both mean a site is unavailable.
+DNSSEC implementations may have bugs with signatures on empty responses that go unnoticed, because for more common Resource Record types like A and AAAA, the difference to an end user between empty and bogus is irrelevant; they both mean a site is unavailable.

-In particular, at least two authoritative resolvers that implement live signing had bugs when returning empty resource record sets for DNSSEC-signed zones, in combination with mixed-case queries.
+In particular, at least two authoritative resolvers that implement live signing had bugs when returning empty Resource Record sets for DNSSEC-signed zones, in combination with mixed-case queries.
 Mixed-case queries, also known as DNS 0x20, are used by some recursive resolvers to increase resilience against DNS poisoning attacks.
 DNSSEC-signing authoritative resolvers are expected to copy